Nudes in the National Geographic as Art

 Back in college, I majored in Computer Science.
 In the course of my studies I was required to take an Art Appreciation class.
 I have zero art abilities be it musical, painting, or otherwise.
 That being said, I did enjoy that class immensely.

 I have decided to use what little I can remember from that class from many years ago and apply it to a few photographs from the pages of National Geographic in a purely aesthetic manner.
 While these images are usually examined through a social or cultural lens, I will try to view them solely as art.
 In so doing, I am fully aware that “beauty is in the eye of the beholder” and “one man’s art is another man’s pornography”.
 With that caveat being said, here is what I have come up with.

-I have selected eleven images spanning over one hundred years to display and discuss.
-Eight of them are portraits, one of which is a profile, while the other three are of the nude form in action (two bathing and one dancing).
+I have selected seventeen images spanning over one hundred years to display and discuss.
+Thirteen of them are portraits, one of which is a profile, while the other four are of the nude form in action (three bathing and one dancing).
 I first briefly describe the article associated with the photo to give a little context, then show and critique the image.
 If there is any additional information related to the image I add it at the end of the citation.

 The article associate with this image is entitled “Here and There in North Africa” by Frank Edward Johnson.
 It is really a collection of five articles spanning the region from the mountains of Tunisia to the desert oases of the Sahara.

 The picture I chose is a photogravure appearing on page 41.
 It is a portrait of a young woman from one of the nomadic tribes that live in south Tunisia.
 Her poise, jewelry, and tattoos present a beauty that transcends the harsh environment in which the image was taken.